Rhyse Martin

-Rhyse Martin (born 1 March 1993) is a Papua New Guinea international rugby league footballer who plays as a forward for Hull Kingston Rovers in the Super League.
+Rhyse Martin (born 1 March 1993) is a former international rugby league footballer who last played as a forward for Hull Kingston Rovers in the Betfred Super League.

-He previously played for the Leeds Rhinos and Canterbury-Bankstown Bulldogs in the NRL and has captained Papua New Guinea at international level.
+He previously played for the Leeds Rhinos in the Super League and the Canterbury-Bankstown Bulldogs in the NRL, as well as captaining Papua New Guinea at international level.

 Background

 Martin was born in Cairns, Queensland, Australia, and is of Papua New Guinean descent through his father, who is from Hula in the Central Province.

 Martin was raised in the Whitsundays.
 As a teenager, Martin moved to Townsville, where he attended Kirwan State High School and played for Townsville Brothers.

 He played his junior rugby league for the Proserpine Brahmans.
 After graduating in 2010, Martin moved to Sydney to join the Sydney Roosters.

-Playing career
+Club career

 Early career

 In 2011, Martin played for the Sydney Roosters SG Ball Cup side.
 Martin played for the Roosters NYC team in 2012 and 2013, captaining the side.
 On 20 April 2013, Martin was selected to represent the Queensland under-20 rugby league team against the New South Wales Under-20s rugby league team, playing off the interchange bench in the 36-12 loss at Penrith Stadium.
-In 2014, Martin joined the Roosters' NRL squad but did not make his first grade debut, spending the season playing for their feeder club, the Newtown Jets.